This is part of a series. If you have not read the articles that build up to this one, I recommend that you do so first.

 Step 2: Determine Your Expenses

-If spending solely via credit card and checks (or bank bill pays) is the case, tracking where your money goes should be a relatively straightforward exercise.
+If spending solely via credit card and checks (or bank bills) is the case, tracking where your money goes should be a relatively straightforward exercise.
 You can do this one of two ways:

 - Look at your credit card and bank statements for the past 12 months.
 Manually calculate how much you’re spending and where the money is going.